eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ##### Requirement 16

-A Wallet Instance MAY choose not to verify the identity of a Relying Party upon receiving a request for either registering a Pseudonym or authenticating with a Pseudonym if the identity is verified by the client the User otherwise have used to interact with the Relying Party.
+If the identity of a Relying Party is verified by the client the User has used to initiate an interaction with a Relying Party, then a Wallet Instance MAY choose not to verify the identity of a Relying Party upon receiving a request for registering a Pseudonym or authenticating with a Pseudonym.

 > Note that this is contrary to cases where a Wallet Instance receives a request for presentation of either PID or (Q)EAA.